tom-fitz/tru-est-construction/env-setup-guide.md

 # Environment Variables Setup Guide

-To use Google authentication with this application, you'll need to set up the following environment variables in a `.env.local` file in the project root:
+To use Google SSO authentication with this application, you'll need to set up the following environment variables in a `.env.local` file in the project root:

 ```
 # Google OAuth credentials (required for admin authentication)